 • Comments in favor of or against an action without any reasoning (such as “I don’t like” without providing any rationale)

 • Comments that only agree or disagree with BLM policy

 • Comments without justification or supporting data (such as “allow more grazing”); Comments that don’t pertain to the planning area (such as “the government should eliminate all dams throughout the west”)

 • Comments that take the form of vague, open-ended questions.

-We appreciate your efforts to provide substantive comments, which will be of tremendous benefit to this planning effort.
-Thank you for your interest in the Uncompahgre RMP.
+We appreciate your support of and valuable contributions to this planning effort.
+Thank you for your continued interest in the Uncompahgre Resource Management Plan!